 The hardware_monitor runs as a separate thread.
 Its function is to do the stall and start operations on the CPU, and to report stall and start conditions to all registered clients.
-Both the RSP and JSP servers are clients of the hardware monitor.
+The RSP, HWP, and JSP servers are all clients of the hardware monitor.
 The RSP server used it to stop and start the CPU, and for notification of when the CPU has stalled due to break points.
-The JSP server does not send start / stop commands, but receives notifications - this allows the JSP server to poll the JSP hardware only when the target system is running.
+The HWP server receives stop / start notifications from the hardware_monitor, but does not send stop / start commands.
+The JSP server also does not send start / stop commands, but receives notifications - this allows the JSP server to poll the JSP hardware only when the target system is running.